 d) shall include the initiating UE's new layer-2 ID;

-e) may include the target UE’s new application layer ID if received from upper layer;
+e) shall include the target UE’s new application layer ID if received from upper layer;

-f) may include the initiating UE's new IP address/prefix if IP communication is used;
+f) shall include the initiating UE's new IP address/prefix if received from the initiating UE and IP communication is used;

-g) may include the initiating UE's new application layer ID; and
+g) shall include the initiating UE's new application layer ID if received from the initiating UE; and

-h) may include the target UE's new IP address/prefix if IP communication is used.
+h) shall include the target UE's new IP address/prefix if changed and IP communication is used.

 After the DIRECT LINK IDENTIFIER UPDATE ACCEPT message is generated, the target UE shall pass this message to the lower layers for transmission along with the initiating UE's old layer-2 ID and the target UE's old layer-2 ID, and start timer T5010.
 The UE shall not send a new DIRECT LINK IDENTIFIER UPDATE ACCEPT message to the same initiating UE while timer T5010 is running.